KILTprotocol/sdk-js/docs/getting-started.md

 const messageBack = new Message(messageBodyBack, attester, claimer)
 ```

-The complete `messageBack` message then looks as the following:
+The complete `messageBack` message then looks as follows:
 ```typescript
 AttestedClaim message Message {
   body: